SpectralWaveData/spectral_wave_data/docs/source/tools.rst

 The typical input is a wave spectrum and the output is a SWD file providing linear or nonlinear wave fields.
 Long and short crested seas can be simulated in finite or infinite water depth.

-Recent releases of WASIM can apply the SWD API for incident wave kinematics and Froude-Krylov forces.
+WASIM can apply the SWD API for incident wave kinematics and Froude-Krylov forces.
 There are no restrictions regarding which wave generator produced the SWD file.
 WASIM is a Rankine panel program for simulating wave induced responses of marine structures.